 With a rise in youth spending, middle-class expenditure, conscious consumerism, mobile lifestyle and requirement of food on the go, the Food Truck model has become quite a rage among the Indian population.
-The future of food trucks seems bright with their projected revenue growth at a rate of 3.7% in the next five years.
-If things work out this way, the industry total will climb to $1.7 billion, which is a huge growth for a newly introduced industry.
+The future of the food truck industry seems bright with its projected revenue growth at a rate of 3.7% in the next five years.
+If things work out this way, the industry total will climb to $1.7 billion, which is massive growth for a newly introduced industry.
 Find out how to open your own Food Truck Business here.

 1. Food Trucks Require Low Initial Investment

-Opening a food truck is a much lower investment as against a sit-down restaurant.
+A food truck is considered to be a high-profit food business idea, mainly because it involves a much lower investment as against a sit-down restaurant.
 This alone is a competitive advantage of running a food truck instead of a regular restaurant as the money you save in setting up can be used for other operations like marketing or menu engineering.
-The only main cost is buying your own truck, which is also avoidable if you take advantage of the growing food truck rental business.
+The only main cost is buying your truck, which is also avoidable if you take advantage of the growing food truck rental business.
 With an old truck and re-used equipment, you can set up your food truck in less than Rs 10 Lakh!

 Next, you will need to outfit your truck with the right equipment, including exhausts, grillers, heat lamps, and any other specialty equipment your particular food needs.